vonernue/solana-tap/README.md

 # Solana Tap

 A mobile application that enables seamless NFC-based Solana token transfers and distribution.
-Built with React Native, this app allows users to send and receive SOL and USDC tokens through simple NFC taps between devices.
+Built with React Native, this app allows users to send and receive SOL and USDC tokens through simple NFC tapjpgte s between devices.

 ## Features